Skip to main content

 Dates of creation: Several documents are undated.

-Physical description: Other than the textual records, the collection contains 22 iconographic documents (photographs, posters, postcards, etc.), 5 cartographic records, 13 sound recordings, 8 objects (medallion, bag, flags, etc.) and 27 philatelic documents.
+Physical description: Other than the textual records, the collection contains around 180 iconographic documents (photographs, posters, postcards, etc.), 37 cartographic records, 27 philatelic documents, 14 objects (medallion, bag, flags, etc.), 13 sound recordings, and 6 architectural drawings.

 Immediate source of acquisition: The Expo 67 and Man and His World Collection was created with several different donations from various donors.

-Language: The documents are in French and English, but primarily in French.
+Language: The documents are mainly in French and English, but primarily in French; some are in other languages (Arabic, Czech, German, Spanish, etc.).

 Associated material: Documents about Expo 67 have also been gathered by the Ville de Montréal Archives, Bibliothèque et Archives nationales du Québec (BAnQ), and Library and Archives Canada (LAC).